Stop Smoking, Start Saving?

 • If you don’t already have a decent exercise routine, now is the time to start.
 Try to exercise for a half hour each day if possible and use it as an escape when you feel an urge coming on.

-• Many people find that their diet is affected when they decide to quit smoking.
-Some put on a significant amount of weight during the early stages of quitting so make sure you’ve got healthy and nutritious food around when you quit.
+• Many people find that their diet is affected when they decide to stop smoking.
+Some put on a significant amount of weight during the early stages so make sure you’ve got healthy and nutritious food around when you stop.

 • Nicotine cravings often spring up when you’re tired, which is why it’s even more important for you to get a decent amount of sleep each night.
 If you have trouble falling asleep after quitting, try reading a book or taking a walk before you settle in for the night.

-• Studies show that it’s easier to quit with the help of others rather than going it on your own.
-Get the support you need from family and friends or talk with other people trying to quit as well.
+• Studies show that it’s easier to give them up with the help of others rather than going it on your own.
+Get the support you need from family and friends or talk with other people trying to stop as well.

 Additional Resources